-The Board shall provide for the supervision of all funds raised by any student body or student organization using CCS' name.
+The Board shall provide for the supervision of all funds raised by any scholar body or scholar organization using CCS' name.
 CCS shall also be responsible to periodically audit the funds of the organization.
 All fundraising must receive prior approval of the Superintendent & CEO.
 Further, fundraising activities shall not be conducted during instructional time.